Skip To The Main Content

 • A software company CEO in an SEC investigation involving crypto asset registration.
 The investigation was terminated with no action against the client.*

-• Executives in an SEC investigation involving off-channel communications.
+• A public company in an internal investigation involving executive trading.

 News & Events